 - might have a slight odor during the first couple of nights;

-- might lack support for a heavy sleeper.
+- may lack the support required for a heavy sleeper.

 Best for Customization - Novosbed

-And the final option among the best Queen size mattresses is the Novosbed mattress.
-Despite the pretty basic all-foam construction, this bed can easily surprise you with its great responsiveness, low motion transfer, and temperature-neutral design.
+And the final option among the best queen size mattresses is the Novosbed mattress.
+Despite the basic all-foam construction, this bed surprises you with its great responsiveness, low motion transfer, and temperature-neutral design.

-Open-cell foams used for making the Novosbed bring in lower heat retention compared to traditional memory foam and a better ability to adapt to changes in the body temperature.
-Plus, open-cell foam has higher responsiveness, so the Novosbed will not make you feel trapped in the layers.
+Open-cell foams used for making the Novosbed bring in lower heat retention, compared to traditional memory foam, and a better ability to adapt to changes in the body temperature.
+Plus, open-cell foam has high responsiveness, so the Novosbed will not make you feel trapped in its layers.

-Now, the mattress is available in three firmness levels to satisfy the needs of many sleepers.
-Moreover, if you feel that the chosen firmness isn’t right for you, the company will send you their free Comfort+ kit to adjust the feel.
+Now, the mattress is available in three different firmness levels that satisfy the needs of most sleepers.
+Moreover, if you feel the chosen firmness isn’t right for you, the company will send you their free Comfort+ kit to adjust the feel.

 To sum up, the Novosbed can properly support your body, doesn’t sleep hot, and leaves some room for customization.
-Sounds like a perfect bed, isn’t it?
+Sounds like the perfect bed, doesn’t it?

 - Active sleepers and their partners.
 The motion response of the Novosbed is very low, so it can offer you uninterrupted sleep if your bedmate tosses a lot in their sleep.

 - Those who haven’t decided yet.
-The Comfort+ kit can help you easily adjust the firmness in case the mattress didn’t fit your needs.
+The Comfort+ kit can help you easily adjust the firmness if the mattress doesn’t fit your needs.

 - People with back pain.
 The pain-relieving properties of the Novosbed are off the charts.
 The mattress instantly relaxes your pressure points and muscles to relieve tension and possible strains.

-- even though it uses more breathable foams, the Novosbed might retain some heat, especially if you’re prone to overheating;
+- even though it uses more breathable foams, the Novosbed may retain some heat, especially if you’re prone to overheating;

-- the zipper on the cover might feel weak, so be careful with it.
+- the zipper on the cover can feel weak, so you can’t be too rough with it.

 Types of Queen-Sized Mattresses You Can Find on the Market

-When searching for the best Queen mattress, you can come across multiple types.
+When searching for the best queen mattress, you’ll find multiple mattress types.
 All of them have their peculiarities, advantages, and disadvantages.
-And knowing those could help you make the right choice and find a bed that would work for you.
+And knowing these can help you make the right choice and find the perfect bed that works best for you.

 So, let’s see what the mattress market has to offer.

-Manufacturers mostly use either memory foam or polyfoam (or the combination of both).
+Manufacturers most often use memory foam or polyfoam (or a combination of both).
 Both materials are cradling and allow for a generous amount of sinkage.
-However, polyfoam has a faster response and will feel slightly bouncier than memory foam.
-Also, it is a bit more breathable.
+However, polyfoam has a faster response and can feel slightly bouncier than the memory foam.
+Polyfoam is also considered a bit more breathable.

 Both of these materials are an excellent choice if you want superb pressure relief.
-But they both also tend to trap heat, which makes such Queen mattresses unsuitable for chronic hot sleepers.
-If you still want that hugging feel, though, you may opt for mattresses that use foam infused with cooling gel.
-It will retain less heat and help you get more refreshing sleep.
+They do both tend to trap heat, which makes such queen mattresses unsuitable for chronic hot sleepers.
+If you still want that hugging feel, you may want to opt for mattresses that use foam infused with a cooling gel.
+This allows the mattress to retain less heat and helps you have a refreshing sleep.

-These days, manufacturers can use individually wrapped coils or solid spring blocks for their Queen mattresses.
+These days, manufacturers use individually wrapped coils or solid spring blocks for their queen mattresses.
 If you want less noise and lower motion transfer, opt for the former.

 Spring beds offer bouncy support and have strong edges.
 They also don’t sleep hot and contribute to proper air circulation, which makes them ideal for hot sleepers.

 They don’t often sleep hot thanks to the coils.
-However, hybrid beds are typically very heavy and bulky, which can become an issue if you ever need to move.
+However, hybrid beds are typically very heavy and bulky, which may be an issue if you ever need to move.

-Latex Queen beds tend to be among the most expensive ones, but there’s a reason for that.
-This material is extremely durable.
+Latex queen beds tend to be among the most expensive, but there’s a reason for that.
+Latex material is extremely durable.

-Latex can be either natural or synthetic, but these 2 types usually have similar properties.
+Latex can be either natural or synthetic, but these two types usually have similar properties.
 Latex mattresses have a bouncy feel and offer a fast response.
-They are good for pressure relief but don’t make you sink too deep into your bed as foam beds do.
-And the best thing is, latex mattresses don’t sleep hot.
+They are good for pressure relief but don’t make you sink too deep into your bed like foam beds do.
+And the best part is, latex mattresses don’t sleep hot.
 They can be a great option for people with limited mobility.

 Things to Consider When Looking for the Best Queen-Sized Mattress

-You probably already know that there’s no universally comfortable bed.
+You probably already know that there’s no such thing as a universally comfortable bed.

-One top-rated Queen mattress can feel heavenly comfy to some and incredibly stiff or squishy to others.
-It all depends on certain aspects, with each being able to either save or ruin your sleep.
+A top-rated queen mattress can feel heavenly comfy to some and incredibly stiff or squishy to others.
+It all depends on certain aspects that can either save or ruin your sleep.

 To help you make the most informed choice, consider the following factors:

 - Type.
-While you are already familiar with the most common Queen mattress types, you need to figure out which one would work for you.
+While you are already familiar with the most common queen mattress types, you need to figure out which one will work best for you.
 For instance, if you sleep hot, you should probably choose between latex and coil options.
-If you need more sleeping space, an innerspring bed would provide you with that thanks to the strong edges.
+If you need more sleeping space, an innerspring bed can provide you with that thanks to its strong edges.
 And if you sleep with a partner and don’t want to disturb them during the night, you should pick foam as it’s good for motion absorption.